yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 ## Resources

+A lot of information was covered in this lesson.
 If you would like some additional visual walkthroughs, here are some good places to start.

 - Tree House: [Introduction to the Mac OS X Command Line](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)
 - Git Tower: [Command Line 101](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101)